Management of Asthma Before Surgery

 If you have moderate to severe asthma, you are at higher risk of having problems during and after surgery than people who do not have asthma.
-Careful asthma control in the weeks before surgery may help you reduce the risk of having complications.
-Some people with severe asthma may need a short treatment with corticosteroids by mouth to improve lung function before surgery and prevent complications.1
+Careful asthma control in the weeks before surgery may help you reduce the risk of problems.
+For some people with severe asthma, a short treatment with corticosteroids may improve their lung function before surgery and prevent problems.1

 Current as of: September 9, 2014